thaddeusm/seatsmart-FHSU/README.md

 this could be refactored in forked projects for other institutional settings.

 ## Development Timeline
-Seatsmart is currently being used by faculty members across several departments.
-Basic features are complete with remote/realtime features being planned for the upcoming academic year (2019-2020).
+Seatsmart graduated from beta during the Spring 2019 semester and is currently being used by faculty members across several academic departments.
+Basic features are complete with further remote/realtime functionality being planned for the upcoming academic year (2019-2020) to allow students to connect with their personal devices to complete small formative assessment activities for greater engagement during class periods.

 ## Design Concepts and Inspiration
 [mockups @Figma](https://www.figma.com/file/OxI3WKOFswThYuEfOR6UaV7V/Seatsmart)